ConsonanceClub/100_Days_of_code_submissions/DAILY_TASKS.md

 ### *Day 21: Calculator GUI*

 Calculator GUI - Build a GUI version of the calculator built on Day 10.
 Try and give it a nice UI.

+### *Day 22: Address Book GUI*

+Address Book GUI - Build a GUI version of the address book built on Day 15.
+Try storing more information like contact email address, birthday.